junxit/us-congress-bills-117/metadata.md

 - Sen. Tillis, Thomas [R-NC] (T000476)

+## Committees (1)

+- Senate — Indian Affairs Committee

 ## Actions

 - 2021-04-26 — Introduced in Senate
 - 2021-04-26 — Introduced in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2021-04-27 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 50.
+- 2021-11-02 — Referred to the Committee on Indian Affairs by unanimous consent.